Lokkis22/Lokkis22/README.md

 - 🌱 I’m currently learning **Node.js, Express.js, and Networking Fundamentals**

-- 👨‍💻 A description of all of my projects are available at [portfolio-link](portfolio-link)
+- 👨‍💻 A description of all of my projects are available on my [portofolio website](trymloekkeberg.com)

 - 💬 Ask me about **Python, Swift, and Hockey**